UGA Bulletin Logo

 Topical Outline

-Interns are required to participate in an internship orientation session, which will acquaint them with the purposes of the internship program and provide logistical details of their specific internship.
-Interns are monitored by cooperating host agencies, who oversee the day-to-day details of the work assignment.
-All interns summarize their internship experience in a written report that highlights the nature of the tasks performed and explores the geographic dimensions of those tasks.
-Host agencies also provide evaluative summaries of the interns performance.
+• Interns are required to participate in an internship orientation session, which will acquaint them with the purposes of the internship program and provide logistical details of their specific internship.
+Interns are supervised by cooperating host organizations who oversee the day-to-day work assigned to the intern.
+All interns must summarize their internship experience in a written report that highlights the nature of the tasks performed and explores the geographic dimensions of those tasks.
+Host organizations also provide evaluative summaries of the intern’s performance.